Made by hands, expressed from the heart.

 I watched all sorts of videos to learn with the professionals.

-Then we packed all of our beach equipment, and drove off with our friends in a beautiful day.
 I started early in the morning, and following sand castle professionals advice, I made a mountain of sand and water.

 I used a technique from the videos, using a bucket with a hole in the end.
 Pack sand and water, then just unmold nicely (like they say).